 Engage the brain in all sorts of hobbies and studies to keep it active and build stronger connections.
-Some may do so by reading a little more or testing the brain with more puzzles.
-Creative types can engage with arts and crafts.
-It also helps to learn a new skill, like an instrument or language.
+Some may do so by reading a little important to stop and give the brain the time to do this.
+Signs of poor sleep include chronic fatigue, memory issues, agitation, and lack of concentration.